-Our projects never took off.
-Both of us underestimated what it would take to set up a lucrative business from scratch in domains neither of us was an expert nor particularly cared for.
+Our projects never took off, though.
+Both G and I underestimated what it would take to set up businesses in domains neither of us had expertise nor a lot of interest.

-Also, we were falling in love, anything but frugal, and living our best lives.
-We never had a chance of succeeding, most certainly, because we didn’t put in the hours, let alone the persistence.
+We were also falling in love and living our best lives.
+And anything but frugal.
+We’ll never even know if our projects had a chance of succeeding because we neither put in the hours nor persistence.

 Nonetheless, I wouldn’t trade the experience for anything.
 It gave me a lot of calm.
 Never since have I considered quitting a job to pursue a side project.
 On the contrary, I’ve kept my jobs to do just that.

-❤️ Special shoutout to Julius (Devon’s boyfriend), who pretty much crashed every session of this season.
+❤️ Special shoutout to Devon’s boyfriend, Julius, who crashed every session this season.

 Chapter I: Neo’s Tree – Mirha